INPUT TAX CREDIT UNDER GST

 • He can take credit for tax paid on capital goods exclusively used for such goods and services.

-• Unutilised credit can be transferred in case of sale/amalgamation/ merger/ demerger/ lease/ transfer of the entity where there are special provisions for transfer of liability.
+• Unutilised credit can be transferred in case of sale/amalgamation/ merger/ demerger/ lease/ transfer of the entity where there are special provisions for the transfer of liability.

-• Balance credit will lapse.
+• The balance credit will lapse.

 What happens if you don’t meet the conditions?

-In cases where there is difference in amount mentioned in GSTR-1, GSTR-2A & GSTR-3B, the difference in ITC claimed by the registered person in form GSTR-3B and that available in GSTR-2A may be handled by following —
+In cases where there is a difference in the amount mentioned in GSTR-1, GSTR-2A & GSTR-3B, the difference in ITC claimed by the registered person in form GSTR-3B and that available in GSTR-2A may be handled by following —

 3. Provide proof that he has received goods and services or both